 We have a team of specialist consular agents who can clarify the requirements of your case, and give you an accurate timescale.

 Our experienced team are up to speed with foreign law, so you can send documents overseas with confidence.
 Our handy Central London location means we get to embassies and consulates fast.

 If you need to send an attested degree to China, UAE or anywhere else, we can organise the whole process.
 Doing notarisation, apostille and consular legalisation all in one will save you time, stress and money.

 How long does legalisation from an Embassy or Consulate take?

 The timescale, cost and fees will depend on which embassy you need.
 We can give you an upfront estimate of how long the process will take and how much it will cost.
-Our central office is near to Euston, King’s Cross and London St Pancras station – ideal for international travel and convenient for our city clients.
+Our central location is near to Euston, King’s Cross and London St Pancras station – ideal for international travel and convenient for our city clients.